Sweary and sassy merch in time for the holidays & you MFRRRs get FREE SHIPPING! SHOP NOW

 Lusty Lilly

-In the Cuss Kitchen version of this classic drink, we make it a bitch, I mean BATCH style drink.
+In the Cuss Kitchen® version of this classic drink, we make it a bitch, I mean BATCH style drink.
 We also opted for our new favorite vodka, 5 Sisters.
 5 Sisters Spirit Vodka is locally distilled in Florida and includes a secret ingredient that they import from Ireland.
-And you know how us Irish know our liquors…. this sh*t is GOOD.
-So much so that we broke up with TITO (aka Titos Vodka).

-The Lusty Lilly cocktail was a great addition to our Cuss Kitchen Kentucky Derby Party – for the beautiful race that takes place the first Saturday in May each year.
-The Lusty Lilly was a perfect compliment to Bitchin’ Barb’s Hot Brown Casserole!
+The Lusty Lilly cocktail is a great addition to our Cuss Kitchen® Kentucky Derby Party – The Lusty Lilly is a perfect compliment to Bitchin’ Barb’s Hot Brown Casserole!

 The Kentucky Derby is restricted to 3 year-old race horses- and are only eligible once in their lives.
 The horses must be nominated to the Triple Crown and then score enough points to be eligible for the Kentucky Derby.